 How does the Family Cooperative work?

 All GreenMount School parents are automatically members of the CO-OP (Community Objective – Operation Participation).
-Upon signing the enrollment contract each parent has agreed to provide 40 hours of service to the school or pay additional fees to support the operation of GreenMount.
 Participation in the CO-OP is one of the primary community-building aspects of the school and creates partnership in the educational journey.
 Additionally, the CO-OP defrays operating costs.
 See CO-OP for more information.

 What is the Immersion Trip?

-Each year our eighth-grade students travel to a remote part of the United States or to another country as part of our Immersion Program.
+Each year our eighth grade students travel to a different state or to another country as part of our Immersion Program.
 Students are immersed in the destination, learning about the geography, history, and the culture of the people who call that area home.
 Students generally travel in the spring for 6-9 days depending on the destination and goals of the trip.
 Recently, students traveled to Iceland, to experience the raw beauty in nature and learn about Icelandic culture.
 In other years, our students have traveled to Costa Rica, the Netherlands, Scotland, and Spain.
 Academic preparation includes an independent study project on the country to inform travel and communication.

 What is the Apprenticeship Program?

-The Apprenticeship Program places 7th and 8th grade students at a local business or non-profit for them to gain skills through real-life work experience.
+The Apprenticeship Program places 8th grade students at a local business or non-profit in order for them to gain skills through real-life work experience.
 Students spend one afternoon per week serving as an Apprentice.
 Students are guided each step of the way to ensure a positive experience for both the Apprentice and the employer.
-Our students have worked in retail stores and restaurants in Hampden and Remington, for community advocacy organizations, animal rescue shelters, childcare centers, and in social media marketing.
+Our students have worked in retail stores and restaurants in Hampden and Remington, for community advocacy organizations, animal rescue shelters, childcare centers, and more.